mrbabbs/blogandstuff/README.md

 General code style
 -----------------------

-Simple roles useful writing simple and understable code.
-List of roles:
+Rules to be followed to write quality code:

  * Using 4 spaces instead of tabs.
  * Leaving empty space between tag and content.
- * Empty line at the end of files.
+ * Each file should end with an empty line
- * The empty lines doesn't contain spaces.
+ * The empty lines shouldn't contain spaces.
- * Write comments where it is important to understant and maintance code.
+ * Just comment everything that's nontrivial.